With this program, you’ll learn all aspects of drug development, from initial design to delivery.

 Health Professions Pathways

+The pharmaceutical sciences major is a great precursor to medical school.
 We offer health professions advising for students who are interested in pursuing a science- or health-related career.
-Pharmacology and toxicology majors can participate in our pre-health professions (pre-med) program, which provides the tools, preparation and foundation to gain admission to medical school, as well as dental, veterinary, optometry or podiatry schools.
+You can participate in our pre-health professions (pre-med) program, which provides the tools, preparation and foundation to gain admission to medical school, as well as dental, veterinary, optometry or podiatry schools.

 Double Majors and Minors

 Here at Saint Joseph’s, we encourage you to double major or add a minor to make your experience rewarding and unique.
-The following majors or minors can complement your pharmaceutical chemistry degree:
+The following majors or minors can complement your pharmaceutical sciences degree:

-The tuition for a pharmacology and toxicology major entering fall 2022 is $27,500/year*. *Pricing does not include room and board, health insurance or any professional, clinical or transportation fees.
+The tuition for a pharmaceutical sciences major entering fall 2022 is $27,500/year*. *Pricing does not include room and board, health insurance or any professional, clinical or transportation fees.
 Visit our Tuition & Fees page for a detailed cost breakdown.

 Financial aid in the form of scholarships, federal and state grants, loans and discount eligibility may be available to you to help offset the cost of your degree.
 Explore your options on our Financial Aid page.

-To apply for the Pharmacology and Toxicology program, complete an application online.
+To apply for the Pharmaceutical Chemistry BS program, complete an application online.
 SAT and/or ACT scores are optional but you can submit them if you think they will strengthen your application.